-Presented by Workshop West Playwrights’ Theatre in Association with The Shoe Project Charity
+Presented by SkirtsAfire Festival with Workshop West Playwrights’ Theatre in Association with The Shoe Project Charity

 Shoes accompany us on our journeys.
 They are with us wherever we go, they say who we are, where we came from, and where we are going.

 “I have never imagined I could be standing in front of an audience sharing a personal story in English.
-The Shoe Project has been the most empowering experience of my life. — Natalia Rodriguez Bussi, Uruguay
+The Shoe Project has been the most empowering experience of my life.” — Natalia Rodriguez Bussi, Uruguay

 “I’ve been blown away.
 Those women are amazing, their stories [are] bold and brave and filled with humour, love, and all the travails of making their journeys here.
 I loved the various shoes, the boots, the “slippers”.
 What an outstanding project!” — Catherine Mitchell, publisher